yazhou2019/BNTR/README.md

 ```

-# Example 2: the simulation in the paper
+# Example 2: for simulations in the paper
-If you have already installed relavent R packages (including snow and related ones) in a linux server with multiple CPUs, you can reproduce the simulation presented in the paper.
+If you have already installed relavent R packages (including snow and related ones) in a linux server with multiple CPUs, you can reproduce the simulation in the following steps.

-"./experiments/example" as working directory and run the following code to do parallel computing for the simulation in the paper.
-The tuning parameters of models can be tuned in "./experiments/example/ParallelComput/parallel_source.R" and the number of CPUs used in the computing can be set in "./experiments/example/ParallelComput/parallel_replications.R" .
+###1. download all the codes in the repository
+###2. set the tuning parameters in "./experiments/example/ParallelComput/parallel_source.R"
+###3. set the number of CPUs in "./experiments/example/ParallelComput/parallel_replications.R"
+###4. set "./experiments/example" as the working directory
+###5. run the following code in the command line
 ```markdown
 nohup  Rscript --vanilla "SimNonLin.R" > ./logs 2>&1 &
 ```
+###6. obtain the results when it is done